msylau/A-Systematic-Bayesian-Integration-of-Epidemiological-and-Genetic-Data/README.md

 Read the comments at the beginning of phylo_seir_fmd_inference.cpp first; the header .h file is also useful for understanding the code/function structures.

-Welcomed to use/modify the code as long as the paper is properly cited.